ModestSerhat/cs2-marketplace-ids/README.md

 # CS2 Marketplace IDs

-Most tradable CS2 in-game items' Name/ID pairs from various item marketplaces such as [buff163](https://buff.163.com) and [Youpin898 (UU)](https://www.youpin898.com/) can be found here including [Spring Forward](https://store.steampowered.com/news/app/730/view/529842339955343453), [Shanghai 2024](https://store.steampowered.com/news/app/730/view/4472732402493426409) and [The Armory](https://store.steampowered.com/sale/armory) items.
+Most tradable CS2 in-game items' Name/ID pairs from various item marketplaces such as [buff163](https://buff.163.com) and [Youpin898 (UU)](https://www.youpin898.com/) can be found here including [Austin 2025](https://store.steampowered.com/news/app/730/view/529847413482979949) and [Spring Forward](https://store.steampowered.com/news/app/730/view/529842339955343453) items.
 All items' Goods IDs, Applied Sticker IDs (including exclusively pre-applied stickers), Applied Patch IDs, Doppler Phase IDs and some items' pattern tiers can be found within a single JSON file.<br>

 Some known missing items and Doppler phases that is seen to exist/not exist which aren't registered on buff163 and Youpin898 are also listed here.<br>

-IDs of the missing items and doppler phases for the new knives in the Spring Forward update will also be added as soon as possible.<br>
+IDs of the phases for the new Minimal Wear Doppler knives in the Spring Forward update and Applied Sticker IDs of the Austin 2025 and Warhammer Capsule stickers will also be added as soon as possible.<br>

 Some stickers and patches can have other Sticker/Patch ID-Name pairs on buff163 with the name being the same that have a lower quantity of listings of the same kind of sticker applied (e.g. Rush 4x20 (Holo), CRUC1AL | Paris 2023)<br>